 The benefits of good sleep come into particular focus for athletes.
 Post-exercise recovery with extra sleep accelerates the building of muscle, strength, and endurance.
 Without proper sleep, athletes suffer from poorer reaction times, longer recovery times, and worsened performance.

-Even small amounts of fatigue can significantly reduce reaction time and degrade athletic performance.
+Insufficient sleep leads to fatigue, and even small amounts of fatigue can significantly reduce reaction time and degrade athletic performance.
 A 2000 study showed that pulling an all-nighter has a similar effect on reaction time as having a blood alcohol level of .05% – either scenario can cut reaction times by half.

 Lack of sleep lengthens an athlete’s immediate recovery time, but has detrimental long-term effects as well.
 In fact, if sleep issues are not addressed, they have the power to cut an athlete’s career short.
 In 2013, a study published in the American Academy of Sleep Medicine followed 80 Major League Baseball players over a period of three seasons.
 Their sleeping habits were recorded before the start of the 2010 season and ranked according to the Epworth sleepiness scale.
 Players who scored high for sleepiness were less than 40 percent likely to still be playing three seasons later, as compared with 72 percent of players who scored low on sleepiness.